-Studied in conjunction with PHIL4060, PHIL4070 and PHIL4080, the four courses jointly constituting the honours program in philosophy - provides honours philosophy students with an opportunity to participate in an intensive in-depth study seminar on a major area, theme or problem in philosophy based in extensive reading and extended critical discussion.
+Studied in conjunction with PHIL4060, PHIL4070 and PHIL4080, the four courses jointly constituting the honours program in philosophy.
+Provides honours philosophy students with an opportunity to participate in an intensive in-depth study seminar on a major area, theme or problem in philosophy based in extensive reading and extended critical discussion.

-(1) Impart to individual students mature and disciplined knowledge to honours level of philosophical themes, problems or areas.
+1. Demonstrate mature and disciplined knowledge to honours level of philosophical themes, problems or areas.

-(2) Impart to students critical skills, to honours level, to deal with the issues involved and employ the knowledge and methods involved in their assessment of their own culture and societal life, and in thinking about their own personal lives.
+2. Demonstrate critical skills, to honours level, to deal with the issues involved and employ the knowledge and methods involved in their assessment of their own culture and societal life, and in thinking about their own personal lives.

-(3) Develop high level written and oral skills in analysing and presenting philosophical issues.
+3. Develop high level written and oral skills in analysing and presenting philosophical issues.

-(4) Develop a capacity to appreciate the philosophical positions involved in how people approach ways of living and evaluating life situations.
+4. Develop a capacity to appreciate the philosophical positions involved in how people approach ways of living and evaluating life situations.

 The specific content of a seminar will vary with the expertise of the staff member preparing the seminar; the thesis topic will be chosen in the light of the student's interests, abilities and experience, in relation to those of the supervising staff.

 110 units of successfully completed Philosophy course, or equivalent, plus qualification for entry to the B.A. pass degree, or equivalent.